Biography

 He is interested in any fundamental problem in quantum information, and the practical applications of quantum computers.

-He received his PhD degree from Tsinghua University in Dec.
-2018.
+He received his bachelor’s and PhD degrees from Tsinghua University in 2014 and 2018, respectively.

 Then he became a postdoctoral researcher in University of Science and Technology, China from Jan.
 2019 to Oct.
 2019.